carmichaelize/Screenwriter/README.md

 * get_screenwriter() – This function will return the Screenwriter data object, giving developers plenty of scope for further development.
 * Screenwriter Admin Class – Multiple Screenwriter instances can be created manually using the screenwriter_admin() class.
 This allows for more than one instance to be installed (with different configuration options).

+For more information check out the [plugin website](http://www.carmichaelize.co.uk/projects/screenwriter/).
 Screenwriter uses the [TinyMCE](http://www.tinymce.com/) WYSIWYG editor.
 For further editor configurations please consult the TinyMCE plugin [documentation](http://www.tinymce.com/).

 ##Documentation – screenwriter()